- Phone number

 About me and my therapy practice

+The counselling relationship is unique and very different from our interactions with friends and relatives.
+I provide a special, confidential setting in which a person can achieve acceptance and understanding, explore their feelings, express their needs and work towards finding solutions for the difficulties they are experiencing in their life.
 As an ‘integrative’ counsellor, I include a variety of techniques and ideas within my counselling practice.
-My main inspiration is Carl Rogers’ approach of ‘person centered therapy’.
-I believe that it is the quality of the counselling relationship, rather than any particular approach or technique which creates a truly therapeutic and beneficial experience for the client.
+My main inspiration is Carl Rogers’ approach of ‘person-centered therapy’.
+I believe that it is the quality of the counselling relationship, rather than any particular technique which creates a truly therapeutic and beneficial experience for the client.
 I aim to achieve certain ‘core conditions’ within the therapeutic environment, including respect, warmth, empathy and unconditional positive regard and it's these conditions which help the client to heal and achieve changes in their lives.
-The counselling relationship is unique and very different from our interactions with friends and relatives.
-It provides a special setting in which a person can achieve acceptance and understanding, explore their feelings, express their needs and work towards finding solutions for the difficulties they are experiencing in their life.

 I am also inspired by the ‘skilled helper’ model created by Egan; it is an approach which is designed to help people “to manage their problems in living more effectively and develop unused opportunities more fully”.
 This theory of counselling involves working with the client’s own agenda, and their hopes, aims and objectives.
 It is not the counsellor’s role to advise the client about the best course of action or tell them how they should live their life.